 PRO TIPTo give recruiters a good look at what exactly you can do, it is best to include a link to your portfolio.
 In this way, you can describe the extent of your work while also showcasing specific examples.

-How do I list Drawing skills on my resume
+How to demonstrate Drawing skills on your resume

 - Spearheaded design planning for 50+ projects in a team of 20+ artists